jhfnetboy/ArcadiaV3/README.md

 # ArcadiaV3: Secret Garden
-Arcadia game with web game and AI
+Arcadia, a web game with AI
 1. It is a Web page based DApp.
 2. Deployed at Cloudflare with [Arcadia](arcadia.aastar.io)or clone and run in your local machine.
 3. You need create a Web3 [Account](airaccount.aastar.io) or login with your MetaMask to create.